-- Enforce gender equality on party lists.
-Mindful of the importance of promoting gender equality in political representation, Volt proposes that all party lists for list-based elections be gender-alternate in their ranking of candidates, meaning the list would not have twice the same gender consecutively. - Reform regulations on European political parties.
-Volt calls for a reform of the regulations on European political parties in order to support the creation of real European parties, in lieu of the collections of national parties we see today; this must include the recognition of national branches as part of one single European structure and the possibility of joint financing for campaigns across European countries, with proper regulations and monitoring. - ➤ Ensure a link between representatives and their constituents.
-Within the framework of a reformed European voting system, and with a view to strengthen the link between European citizens and their European-level representatives and avoid parties sending unknown candidates across the Union, Volt supports a requirement for locally-elected MEPs to be residents of the district they seek election for.
-550 Likewise, Volt supports candidates to the reformed Council to be citizens of the State they seek election for, regardless of whether this citizenship was acquired through birth or naturalisation. - ➤ Regulate elective mandates.
+Enforce gender equality on party lists.
+Mindful of the importance of promoting gender equality in political representation, Volt proposes that all party lists for list-based elections be gender-alternated in their ranking of candidates, meaning the list would not have twice the same gender consecutively.

+Reform regulations on European political parties.
+Volt calls for a reform of the regulations on European political parties in order to support the creation of real European parties, in lieu of the collections of national parties we see today; this must include the recognition of national branches as part of one single European structure and the possibility of joint financing for campaigns across European countries, with proper regulations and monitoring.

+Ensure a link between representatives and their constituents.
+Within the framework of a reformed European voting system, and with a view to strengthen the link between European citizens and their European-level representatives and avoid parties sending unknown candidates across the Union, Volt supports a requirement for locally-elected MEPs to be residents of the district they seek election for (An exception shall be made for MEPs who would have moved their residence from their district to Brussels following their election; they shall be able to run for re-election despite not being residents of their districts of election).
+Likewise, Volt supports candidates to the reformed Council to be citizens of the State they seek election for, regardless of whether this citizenship was acquired through birth or naturalisation.

+Regulate elective mandates.
 In order to propose the constant renewal of the European elected officials, Volt supports reasonable term limits for all European elective positions.
-These limits, which will be defined in the electoral law, will aim at allowing for the development of professional and qualified political elected officials, while avoiding the encroachment of politicians to their positions.
+These limits, which will be defined in the electoral law, will aim at allowing for the development of professional and gualified political elected officials, while avoiding the encroachment of politicians to their positions.
 Volt encourages durations of terms for the various mandates that allow a synchronisation of elections, in order to limit the occurrence of electoral campaigns that alter the regular political process.
 So as to limit the influence of money in politics, campaigns themselves will have a limited duration, and campaign finance, including fund acquisition and limits on spending, will be strictly controlled by an independent electoral commission.